 Jump to:

-❓ What is a traditional parkin cake?
+What is a Parkin cake?

 Parkin cake originates in Northern England most notably Yorkshire and Lancashire where the two regions have slight variations in the cake ingredients.
 A Yorkshire Parkin contains black treacle and medium oatmeal, which often creates a drier biscuit-like cake whereas the Lancashire Parkin usually features golden syrup and rolled oats.